 Contributions to pay for the health premiums of participating retirees in the SHBP are billed to the Authority monthly.
 Premiums are funded entirely by the Authority and are based on the type of coverage selected by the employee.
-The Authority's contributions to the SHBP for post-retirement benefits for the years ended December 31, 2020 and 2019 were \$-0- and \$-0- respectively, which equaled the required benefit contribution for each year.
+The Authority's contributions to the SHBP for post-retirement benefits for the years ended December 31, 2021 and 2020 were \$-0- and \$-0- respectively, which equaled the required benefit contribution for each year.
+There was one retired participant eligible at December 31, 2021 and 2020.